raamcosta/compose-destinations-docs/docusaurus/docs/navigation/basics.md

 ```

 Or do (if you need it at a top level such as around `DestinationsNavHost`, bottom bar, etc):
-    - navController.rememberDestinationsNavigator() if in a Composable
+    - `navController.rememberDestinationsNavigator()` if in a Composable
-    - navController.toDestinationsNavigator() if not in a Composable
+    - `navController.toDestinationsNavigator()` if NOT in a Composable

 Then you can: